TradingIdea/Algorithm-MD5-C_Sharp/README.md

 # Algorithm-MD5-C_Sharp

+I searched through many sources and visited numerous websites, but I couldn't find the MD5 algorithm in C#.
+So, I decided to learn and research the algorithm further and then program it in C# after gaining knowledge.

 This Windows application, developed in C# programming language, implements the MD5 security algorithm for encrypting written texts.
 MD5 is a widely used algorithm for data encryption and checksum verification.
 By integrating MD5 into the software, users can securely encode their messages and ensure data integrity.